BOOST00/BOOST00/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hey!
 I am currently a Junior enrolled in Computer Engineering.
-I started this page to apply my knowledge to real world scenarios.
+I started this page to apply my knowledge to real world challenges and scenarios.